Food joins together our local economy, environment and society. It touches every aspect of life, from jobs to culture, health to natural surroundings.

 Regional Online Food Markets

 In a bid to increase access to nutritious, sustainable, local and seasonal food, in addition opening up routes to market for local businesses, FEL developed a two year project to train, support and equip organisations to build and launch 'click and collect' markets in their own rural communities across four regions of Scotland.
 These markets are hosted on the NeighbourFood platform.
-Find out more about the regional online food markets.
+Find out more about the regional online food markets project.